 Advanced Energy in Action

 Soaring 150 feet into the air, our landmark wind turbine is a working example of how wind power can create energy.
 The wind turbine provides approximately seven percent of the Science Center’s annual electrical needs.
 Related indoor exhibits detail Cleveland’s connection to the earliest history of wind turbine technology and NASA Glenn Research Center’s role in modern developments.
-A touch-screen kiosk displays both real-time and historical data.

 The turbine was made possible through a collaboration with The Cleveland Foundation, the U.S. Department of Energy, Parker Hannifin Corporation and the Lubrizol Corporation.
 The turbine contains Parker Hannifin components and Lubrizol products to help it operate effectively and efficiently.
 Both of these local companies, who are at the forefront of wind technology, use the wind turbine to monitor performance of their materials, to test those materials and to make changes when necessary to improve performance.